- Treatments for HIV have evolved and dramatically changed the approach to clinical HIV management.

 Initial training and ongoing professional development for prescribers is delivered through our HIV Prescriber Program which equips general practitioners to prescribe HIV ART and maintain their accreditation.

-ASHM maintains lists of currently accredited prescribers in New South Wales, South Australia, Tasmania, Victoria, Australian Capital Territory and Northern Territory.
+ASHM maintains lists of currently accredited prescribers in New South Wales, South Australia, Tasmania, Victoria, Australian Capital Territory, Queensland and Northern Territory.

 National Standards for HIV Training and Accreditation